 Financial Roles and Responsibilities

-Describe the financial responsibilities in your organisation, including the responsibilities of governance body members, managers/leadership, and program staff and volunteers.
+Describe the financial responsibilities in your organisation, including the responsibilities of governance body members, management/leadership, and program staff and volunteers.
 All financial responsibilities must be designated here, with the specific financial role or general role including responsibility identified.

+See Appendix 1 as you develop procedures relating to financial management responsibilities.
+Note that governance body members are responsible people for the purposes of financial management and governance, as per Appendix 1, section: Responsible People and charity money).

+Outline general expectations/responsibilities here.
+E.g:

-Outline general expectations/responsibilities.
-E.g. Financial responsibilities are enacted in accordance with organisational policies and procedures.
+Financial responsibilities are enacted in accordance with organisational policies and procedures.
 All staff, including managers and volunteers, are responsible for:

 Acting in accordance with this policy and associated procedures.